Library

 8. Early Americans supported Religious Tolerance based on God as Judge of Conscience

-9. Early Americans opposed Religious Persecution as contrary to the Biblical Teachings of Christ.
+9. Early Americans opposed Religious Persecution as contrary to the Biblical Teachings of Christ

 10. Early Americans Believed Religious Coercion Opposes Reason